euphonie/study-notes/Computer Science/Theory/Natural Language Processing/Voice User Interfaces/Speech Recognition.md

 - HMMs can be trained with label time series sequences to create individual HMM models for each particular sound unit (phonemes, syllables, words, or even group of words)
 - Training is easier with isolated units
-	- With a set of words, an HMM model is created for each one, and finally a scorin
+	- With a set of words, an HMM model is created for each one, and finally the score of every model is evaluated to identify which words its in the audio segment
+- Training continuous words or phrases (**utterances**)
+	-

 # Tools
 - Corpus